 Clients don’t always use all of their retained hours

 Because that is how many days of his time they asked to retain.
-Days he put aside for them instead of giving them away to other clients.
+This was time he had put aside for them instead of giving away to other clients.

 Of course, his client paid without a quibble… because that’s how retainers work!